ranranrunforit/ranranrunforit.github.io/_projects/project-14.md

 Ranked #26 on the Hugging Face Student Scores Leaderboard 😅

-At 5:17:54 PM April 26th, 2025
+At 5:17:54 PM on April 26th, 2025

  ![image](/images/Rank.png)

-and got my Certificate of AI Agents from Hugging Face 😂
+Also earned my Certificate in AI Agents from Hugging Face 😂

  ![image2](/images/congrats.png)

 ---

 **Update**

-Finally got 100 by creating a RAG agent (with all the answers...), basically cheating 😂.
+Finally achieved a 100 by creating a RAG agent (with all the answers...), basically cheating 😂.

-If it had all the necessery tools (without the RAG), it can only boost the mark to 80% correctness.
+If equipped with all the necessary AI tools (without the RAG), it could only boost the accuracy to 80%.

-At 7:40:23 PM June 3rd, 2025
+At 7:40:23 PM on June 3rd, 2025.

  ![image](/images/Rank2.png)